-- a) the boundary composition(s) of the Substance, - b) the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
+- a) the variation in compositions reported by all members of the joint submission, - b) the boundary composition(s) of the Substance, - c) the impact of each constituent/ impurity on the test results for the endpoint to be assessed.
 For example, if a constituent/ impurity of the Substance is known to have an impact on (eco)toxicity, the selected Test Material must contain that constituent/ impurity.